akiryk/tutorials-learning-lessons/GCP/core-infrastructure.md

 ### BigQuery
 This will be discussed later because it straddles data-storage and data-processing.
 It's generally used for big-data analysis and querying.

+## Containers
+Containers scale like PaaS but give you the flexitility and control of IaaS.

+At a high level, Kubernetes is a set of APIs that let you deploy and manage containers on a set of nodes called a cluster.
+A node represents a computing instance, like a VM.

+A pod is the smallest unit in K8s that you create and deploy.
+A pod represents a running process on your cluster as either a component of your application or your entire app.